automation555/minddrag-django/docs/source/api.rst

 **Notice:** Don't include the ``hash`` in the URL when using these.

-- *start*: Offset to start at (default 0)
+- *start*: Offset to start at (default 0) TODO
-- *limit*: Number of dragables returned (default 25, max 100)
+- *limit*: Number of dragables returned (default 25, max 100) TODO
 - *dragable*: Retrieve all annotations that belong to this dragable.

 **Searching**

-Instead `dragable``, add a parameter ``search``.
+TODO Instead of the parameter ``dragable``, add a parameter ``search``.

 **Access Restrictions**

-Anonymous requests only include annotations of dragables that belong to public teams.
-Authenticated requests include data from private teams that the authenticated user is a member of (analogous to API calls for dragables).
+Authentication is required.

+- When retrieving an individual annotation:

+	The authenticated user must be a member of the team the annotated dragable belongs to.

+- When retrieving all annotations:

+	All annotations from the authenticated users teams are returned.

 **Example**